SAP-samples/btp-terraform-samples/GET_STARTED.md

 You can install the CLI locally on your machine as described in the installation instructions [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 After that you can clone this repository and execute the samples locally.

 > **Note**: There is a temporal limitation concerning the Terraform CLI version and the Terraform Provider for SAP BTP: the release `0.5.0-beta1` of the Terraform provider is working with version `1.5.7` (or lower) of the Terraform CLI.
-The upcoming release `0.6.0-beta1` of the Terraform provider is working with version `1.6.0` (or higher) of the Terraform CLI.
+The release `0.6.0-beta1` and later of the Terraform provider is working with version `1.6.x` of the Terraform CLI.
 See also this [discussion](https://github.com/SAP/terraform-provider-btp/discussions/477).
 Please make sure to use the correct versions.

 ## Devcontainer